 Notification within the College of conduct action taken against students is made on a “need to know” basis.

 Students who are suspended from TCC for violations of the TCC Student Code of Conduct will be required to submit a Petition to Return to TCC and be approved to return.
 It is the intention that a students’ time away from campus will be a time of self-reflection and growth.
 Students should engage in activities that will help them grow stronger and succeed academically once they return to TCC.

 A Personal Statement is required as a part of the Petition to Return process.
 The student has the option to attach information or evidence that supports their positive return as a student to the TCC community.
-Decisions on whether to allow a student to return when separated due to a behavioral concern, will be made by the Dean of Student Affairs in consultation with Senior College Administration.
+Decisions on whether to allow a student to return when separated due to a behavioral concern, will be made by the Dean of Student Success and Campus Operations in consultation with Senior College Administration.
 Decisions will be made after reviewing all information regarding the original case and the information submitted in the Petition to Return process.

 Examples of evidence includes but are not required or limited to: Verification of Community Service, Completion of self-improvement courses such as anger management or substance abuse, confirmation of personal counseling, proof of employment, or written references from community members.

 A link to the Petition to Return form is available on the TCC Report It page.

 Special Note Regarding COVID-19 and Remote Instruction and Services